-Sawyer Mason UV-Oiled Structured Plank Flooring can be nailed to plywood, OSB or existing wood flooring that meets the requirements outlined above under 'Subfloor Conditions.'
+Sawyer Mason Structured Wide Plank Flooring can be nailed to plywood, OSB and existing wood flooring meeting the requirements outlined above under Subfloor Conditions.

-For Nail-Down Installations, you will need the General Tools and Accessories, plus:
+For Nail Down Installations, you will need the General Tools and Accessories, plus:

-- Nail set - Tack Stapler or 1" roofing nails (for felt) - 6-d Finish Nails or Pneumatic Finish Nailer with 1-1/4" to 1-1/2" fastener - Edge or Blind Stapler/Nailer (Manual or Pneumatic) with 1-1/2" 2" Fasteners for flooring 5/8" 13/16" thick, or 1-1/4" to 1-1/2" fasteners for flooring 5/16" 9/16" thick (always do a test plank to verify that fasteners are seating properly and not causing dimpling on the surface) - 15 lb. roofing felt, #15 hardwood floor underlayment felt, or Aqua Bar underlayment paper
+- Nail set - Tack Stapler or 1" roofing nails (for felt) - 6-d Finish Nails or Pneumatic Finish Nailer with 1 1/4" to 1 1⁄2" fastener - Edge or Blind Stapler/Nailer (Manual or Pneumatic) with 1 1⁄2" 2" Fasteners for flooring 5/8" 13/16" thick, or 1-1/4" to 1-1/2" fasteners for flooring 5/16" 9/16" thick (always do a test plank to verify that fasteners are seating properly and not causing dimpling on the surface) - Compressor with hose (if pneumatic tools are used) - 15 lb. roofing felt, #15 hardwood floor underlayment felt, or Aqua Bar underlayment paper